JeanTheDreamer/Diagnostic-Tool-for-Assessing-and-Increasing-the-Sustainability-of-Renewable-Energy-Projects/README.md

-# Excel SDG Assessment Tool
+# Diagnostic Tool for Assessing and Increasing the Sustainability of Renewable Energy Projects
 A user-friendly Excel-based tool designed to assess and visualize alignment with Sustainable Development Goals (SDGs), tailored for researchers, policymakers, and organizations to measure and report project impacts.

 ## Table of Contents